How to Apply

 - Completion of a successful interview.

 - Test of English as a Foreign Language (TOEFL) score submission required of all non-native speakers of English.
 Only the Internet Based Test (IBT) form of the TOEFL will be accepted.
-A total score of 93 and a speaking score of 26 are a prerequisite for entry into the program.
+An overall score of 76 is required.

 - The Physician Assistant Program of the University of North Dakota School of Medicine & Health Sciences (UND SMHS) has a responsibility to society to graduate the best possible future Physician Assistants.
 All graduates of the Program must have knowledge, skills, and capacities to function in a wide variety of clinical situations and to render a wide spectrum of patient care.
 All applicants must be able to meet the program’s academic and technical standards as indicated on the program website.
 Please review Academic and Technical Standards for matriculation, promotion, and graduation.